divya-dan/malaria-classification/README.md

     <em>Figure 4: Training and validation loss curves with data augmentation.</em>
 </p>

 - **Accuracy:** As shown in Figure 3, both training and validation accuracy curves converge around 95–96% and remain closely aligned throughout training.
 The small fluctuations reflect the random augmentations, but overall, the curves demonstrate improved generalization compared to training without augmentation.
 - **Loss:** As illustrated in Figure 4, training and validation loss decrease together and stabilize at similar low values (~0.10), without the increase in validation loss observed in the non-augmented case.

 **Conclusion:** Data augmentation significantly reduces overfitting by introducing more varied examples, leading to more stable and generalizable performance on unseen data.

----

-- **Accuracy:** Both training and validation curves converge around 95–96%, and remain closely aligned throughout training.
-The small fluctuations reflect the random transformations but overall show improved generalization.
-- **Loss:** Training and validation loss decrease in tandem and stabilize at similar low values (\~0.10), without the runaway increase in validation loss seen without augmentation.

-**Conclusion:** Data augmentation significantly reduces overfitting by introducing more varied examples, leading to more stable and generalizable performance on unseen data.